How to Smoke a Turkey

 What sides go well with smoked turkey?

 All of the traditional Thanksgiving sides will taste great with smoked turkey.
-If this smoked turkey method is inspiring a barbecue-style Thanksgiving, try these BBQ side dishes that you can throw on the grill—but make sure you have enough grill space!
+If this smoked turkey method has inspired a barbecue-style Thanksgiving, try these BBQ side dishes that you can throw on the grill—but make sure you have enough grill space!
 (Fun fact: Our prep kitchen manager grills outside year-round and has four charcoal grills!)